![]() | ![]() | ![]() |

 ANOTHER ONE:

-I find myself watching the opening scene of this film over and over again, which is a scene that has Coach Bell storming into the locker room multiple times and throwing a series of tantrums as he chews out his inept team -- and this is BEFORE that night's game even begins! ....
-The 'tantrum' scene in the locker room is followed by the movie's opening credits, which are accompanied by some great-sounding band music. ....
+"Nick Nolte is outstanding as college basketball coach Pete Bell in 1994's excellent sports movie 'Blue Chips', which includes some of the best and most realistic on-the-court hoops action ever filmed. ....
 Some people probably find this movie's ending to be somewhat contrived and unrealistic.
 But I like the end of the film very much.
 I think it fits Coach Bell's persona and utter love for the game of basketball quite well.
-It's a simple and pure love for the game that won't be defeated, even by what occurs just prior to that closing act in the movie.
-I had not even realized that one of my favorite movie directors, William Friedkin ('The Exorcist' and
+It's a simple and pure love for the game that won't be defeated, even by what occurs just prior to that closing act in the movie."

 -- David Von Pein; October 2006